edoardob90/dotfiles/README.md

 ### New machine setup

-- `chezmoi --init edoardob90`: to initialize the local source state from the default repo
+- `chezmoi init edoardob90`: to initialize the local source state from the default repo
-- `chezmoi --init --apply edoardob90`: init & apply the source state
+- `chezmoi init --apply edoardob90`: init & apply the source state

 ### Update (i.e., `git pull`)